-If you’re wondering how to conceal carry in a concealed carry purse instead of a traditional on-body holster, the best way to do that is by carrying it across the body instead of hanging freely.
+If you’re wondering how to conceal carry in a purse instead of a traditional on-body holster, the best way to do that is by carrying it across the body instead of hanging freely.

 This puts the pistol in a position where it’s easiest to access quickly.
 Wearing a purse across the body also ensures that it’s more securely retained, which is of paramount importance if carrying a gun off the body.